Skip to main content

 Electrolytes and Hydration for Athletes: Beyond Just Water

 Everyone knows they should drink more water.
 But for athletes and active individuals, water alone is not the full hydration picture.
 When you sweat, you lose more than just fluid — you lose electrolytes, the minerals that regulate muscle contraction, nerve signaling, fluid balance, and energy production.
 Replacing water without replacing electrolytes can actually make performance worse, not better.
 This guide covers what electrolytes are, why they matter, and how to get the right balance.
+To learn how much water you should drink alongside electrolytes, check out our dedicated hydration guide.

 What Are Electrolytes?